AROUND

 2. Try the best Queenstown hikes on your doorstep

-Queenstown Hill Time Walk
+Queenstown HilL Walk

-(20 minute walk, 3 hours hiking)
+(20 minute walk to the start, 3 hours hiking total)

 This is a Queenstown must-do for locals and tourists alike, offering spectacular views and information into the history of Queenstown and the Wakatipu Basin.
 The starting point for the Queenstown Hill Time Walk is at a small car park off Belfast Terrace, from which you’ll climb up through pine forest to the summit of Te Tapu-nui (mountain of intense sacredness).
 Keep your eye out for the popular 'Basket of Dreams' sculpture on the way!